Do you have a garage full of old paint and you’re not sure if it’s still good? At what point should you toss them?

 Saving Leftover paint

 PLEASE DO NOT throw paint in the trash.
 If you can’t use old paint, solidify latex paint with cat litter before you throw it away.
-Mix one part paint to two part clay-based kitty litter, mix it up and let it dry out before disposing it.
+Mix one part paint to two-part clay-based kitty litter, mix it up, and let it dry out before disposing of it.
 It should solidify within an hour.
-If you have oil based paint it’s best to open the can and let it dry out or call your local environmental protection officials or Solid Waste Authority for locations to drop it off.
+If you have oil-based paint it’s best to open the can and let it dry out or call your local environmental protection officials or Solid Waste Authority for locations to drop it off.

 Where To Store Paint